Skip to Main Content

 - Degrees Awarded: (AY 2014-15): 2,066 bachelor’s degrees; 713 master’s degrees.

 including Billy Collins, Poet Laureate of the United States (2001-2003) and New

 York State Poet Laureate (2004-2006), and composer John Corigliano, winner of

 both the Academy Award (2000) and the Pulitzer Prize for Music (2001).

-- Research: For FY 2012, Lehman was awarded $15
+- Research: For FY 2015, Lehman was awarded $13.4

 Recent Recognition (partial list):

-- Ranked by U.S. News & World Report as both a "Top 50 Public College" in the North and a Tier 1 institution among regional universities in the North for three consecutive years.
-In addition, the graduate Social Work Program (MSW) ranked as one of Top 100 in the nation.
+- Ranked by U.S. News & World Report as a Tier 1 institution among regional universities in the North for four consecutive years; Top 40 public college and No. 5 among all colleges in the North for graduates with the least debt; graduate Social Work Program (MSW) among the Top 100 in the nation.

 Notable Academic Programs